h3r/skillgoblin/README.md

 ### Course Content Not Appearing

 1. Check that the course folder exists in `data/content/`
+2. Verify that the `course.json` file is properly formatted
-2. Check the application logs for any error messages
+3. Check the application logs for any error messages
-3. Ensure video files are in supported formats (MP4 recommended)
+4. Ensure video files are in supported formats (MP4 recommended)

 ### Database Issues